-Choose the authentication methods that work best for your app and your audience.
 You can offer multiple ways for people to sign up, such as email, Google, or other providers, so that login stays simple, secure, and familiar.
-You can enable more than one login option.
-To choose your app’s login options:- Click Dashboard in your app editor.
+You can enable more than one option.

 - Click Settings.